-In order to attract, retain, and motivate the best management talent, we believe that we must provide a target compensation package that is competitive relative to our peers.
-Therefore, the Compensation Committee considers practices of specific companies that we identified as our peers for executive compensation in 2019 (the "2019 Peer Group"), as well as size-appropriate technology industry survey data.
+In order to attract, retain, and motivate the best management talent, we believe that we must provide a target compensation opportunity that is competitive relative to our peers.
+Therefore, the Compensation Committee considers practices of specific companies that we identified as our peers for executive compensation in 2020 (the "2020 Peer Group"), as well as size-appropriate technology industry survey data.

-In the months prior to the start of each new year, the Compensation Committee reviews the market data with the assistance of its external compensation consultant and makes changes, as appropriate, in order to ensure it continues to appropriately reflect the Company's size, industry, and scope of operations when considering the appropriate compensation for our executives.
+In the months prior to the start of each new year, the Compensation Committee reviews the market data with the assistance of its independent compensation consultant and makes changes, as appropriate, in order to ensure it continues to appropriately reflect the Company's size, industry, and scope of operations when considering the appropriate compensation for our executives.

-Our substantial growth in 2018, in terms of revenues (over 50% growth year-over-year) as well as in terms of geographical expansion, product offering and non-organic expansion following the acquisition of our UPS (or uninterrupted power supply) and battery businesses prompted us to adjust our peer group substantially when we considered compensation for 2019.
-This growth led the Compensation Committee to direct a full review of the composition of the Company's peer group for 2019.
+Our substantial growth in 2019, in terms of revenues (over 50% growth year-over-year) as well as in terms of geographical expansion, product offering and non-organic expansion following the acquisitions of SolarEdge Critical Power, Kokam Co.
+Ltd, SolarEdge e-Mobility and SolarEdge Automation Machines prompted us to adjust our peer group substantially when we considered compensation for 2020.
+When reviewing the peer group in 2019 to determine if any changes were appropriate to the peer group to be used to inform 2020 target total direct compensation we noted that our revenue projection of \$1.23 billion approximated the 75th percentile of the pre-existing peer group, market cap was well above-median \$3.7 billion versus the peer median of \$2.2 billion) and operating income was near the 75th percentile.
+This positioning led the Compensation Committee to conduct a full review of the composition of the Company's peer group for 2020.